tom-howard/com2009/docs/course/assignment1/part6.md

 ---
 title: "Part 6: Cameras, Machine Vision & OpenCV"
-description: Here you'll learn how to work with images from an on-board camera.
-You will look at techniques to detect features within these images, and use this to inform robot decision-making.
+description: Learn how to work with images from an on-board camera.
+Learn techniques to detect features within these images, and use this to inform robot decision-making.
 ---

 ## Introduction